josevalim/portal/README.md

 Excellent!

-One interesting aspect to note is that Elixir is *very* documentation driven.
+One interesting aspect of Elixir is that documentation is treated as first-class citizen.
 Since we have documented our `Portal.Door` code, we can now easily access its documentation from the terminal.
 Try it out:

 ```iex
 iex> h Portal.Door.start_link